yukaty/openai-chatbot-app/README.md

 - `php/` - A PHP-based chatbot app to help users learn PHP.
 - `java/` - A Java-based chatbot app to help users learn Java.
 - `langchain/` - A RAG chatbot app using LangChain.
+- `python-flask/` - A Python-based chatbot app to help users learn Python.

 ## Setup